 Slow response time may be caused by several issues: poor web hosting, web server setup, traffic overload or too many resources used.
 Google’s optimal server response time recommendation is set below 200ms.

 Among other things, having too many poorly coded plugins may affect the server’s response times.
-To check which plugins are slowing your site down, use the P3 (Plugin Performance Profiler) plugin.
-It will give you a list of all the trouble-makers.

 8. Prioritize visible content (see the original rule)